IBM/kar/docs/KAR.md

 Application components must specify at launch time what actor types they support.
 A application component supporting an actor type T, must implement a REST server capable of handling the following requests:
-* construction of an actor instance with type T and a given ID,
+* construct an actor instance with type T and a given ID,
-* invocation of a method on the actor instance with type T and a given ID,
+* invoke a method on the actor instance with type T and a given ID,
-* destruction of an actor instance with type T and a given ID.
+* destruct an actor instance with type T and a given ID.

-KAR includes actor SDKs to facilitate the implementation of such REST servers.
+KAR includes SDKs to facilitate the implementation of such REST servers.
 For instance, the JavaScript SDK for KAR makes it possible to define an actor type by means of a class declaration.
 An actor instance is simply an instance of that class and its methods are the methods of the actor.
 Multiple actor types may be defined by means of multiple classes.
 The SDK handles the mapping from actor types and IDs to object references and implements the required routes of a REST server.

 An application component may offer a service and at the same time hosts actors by implementing a REST server capable of doing both.

-### Actor Lifecyle
+## Actor Lifecycle

 When a method is invoked on an actor reference, KAR first checks whether a matching instance exists for this reference.
 If there is no such instance, KAR